 Phase 2 trials review whether a treatment can effectively combat mesothelioma using the best dosage determined in Phase 1.
 Phase 2 trials typically include fewer than 100 people and attempt to find participants who didn’t respond well to other therapies.

 Phase 3 trials build on the results found in Phase 2, typically beginning an experimental process called “randomization.”
-With randomization, participants are divided into two groups and researchers compare an experimental group that receives the therapy to a control group that does not.
+With randomization, participants are divided into two groups and researchers compare an experimental group that receives the therapy to a control group that receives standard mesothelioma treatments.

-Phase 4 trials attempt to learn more about the benefits and risks associated with a specific therapy, often after it has been approved for clinical use.
-Phase 4 trials typically look into the long-term impacts of a treatment and review side-effects.
-Not all approved treatments require Phase 4 trials.
+Phase 4 trials attempt to learn more about the benefits and risks associated with a specific therapy after it has been approved for clinical use by the FDA.
+Phase 4 trials typically look into the long-term impacts of a treatment and review side effects.

 This extensive review will go through all of the research and determine whether a therapy can be administered to the public.
 The FDA approval process can take anywhere from a few months to several years.

 Key Questions to Ask About Clinical Trials

 Participating in a clinical trial is a significant commitment and you shouldn’t take the idea lightly.
 Before deciding whether to join a clinical trial, take the time to ask any and every question that comes to mind.

 While some clinical trials are attempting to slow mesothelioma cells down or test new treatment options, others are building up informational databases through tissue samples, questionnaires or simple observation.
 It’s important that your goals align with those of a clinical trial.

 How long will the trial run for?

-Clinical trials can vary greatly in length, but most mesothelioma trials last a minimum of 6 months.
+Clinical trials can vary greatly in length.
+Some will last for a few months, and others will go on for years.
 Be honest about how much time you’re willing to commit to a trial.
-Remember that many trials don’t have favorable or encouraging results, but you’ll still be expected to participate through to the end.
+Remember that many trials don’t guarantee encouraging results, but you’ll still be expected to participate through to the end.

 Where is the clinical trial located?